torch-points3d/torch-points3d/docs/src/tutorials.rst

 In this section, We will see How we can train and test model on existing datasets.

-Registration Dataset
+Registration Task
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In registration task, the goal is to find the right transformation that align correctly pattern.
 Here, we will show how we can use deep learning to solve this task.
-Especially, we will see how we can use FCGF().
-FCGF first use a Unet architecture to compute feature per point and then we can match these features.
+Especially, we will see how we can use `Fully Convolutional Geometric Feature <https://openaccess.thecvf.com/content_ICCV_2019/papers/Choy_Fully_Convolutional_Geometric_Features_ICCV_2019_paper.pdf>`_.
+FCGF use a Unet architecture to compute feature per point and then we can match these features.
 Then to find the correct transformation, we can use algorithms such as RANSAC or Fast Global Registration.
+For this task, we use siamese networks, it means that the dataset provides pairs of point clouds and the networks is applied to both pairs.

 To train on 3DMatch, we can type the command:
 `train.py task=registration model_type=minkowski model_name=MinkUNet_Fragment dataset=fragment3dmatch_sparse training=sparse_fragment_reg`